07947613070

 Bride pretends to sign her wedding schedule and looks up at groom who smiles at the camera

-The Old Marylebone Town Hall registrars set up a 'dummy' signing, which often causes some amusement.
+The Old Marylebone Town Hall registrars still set up a 'dummy' signing, which often amuses.
 Some couples like this, but it's not obligatory.
 Either way, I'm happy to photograph some posed shots.

 Guest points open mouthed at the wedding schedule whilst bride looks up at him laughing